christianwgd/django-bootstrap-icons/README.md

 {% load bootstrap_icons %}
 ```

 Then, add an icon with the following tag.
-Give the name icon's name as the
+Give the icon's name as the
-first parameter, and that's all that's required.
+first parameter, and that's all that's required:

 ```
 {% bs_icon 'alarm' %}